aniketwdubey/Hashnode-blogs/cm0qwycmv000s09jq53357a2v.md

 Karpenter is an open-source node provisioning project that automatically launches just the right compute resources to handle your Kubernetes cluster's applications.
 This guide will walk you through the process of setting up Karpenter on an existing Amazon EKS cluster.

-It's designed to improve the efficiency and cost of running workloads on Kubernetes by:
+Karpenter is designed to improve the efficiency and cost of running workloads on Kubernetes by:

 * **Just-in-Time Provisioning**: Karpenter can rapidly launch nodes in response to pending pods, often in seconds.